 Amendment to IAS 7 and IFRS 7 - Supplier finance arrangements.
 The amendment to IAS 7 Statement of Cash Flows and IFRS 7 Disclosures about Financial Instruments requires an entity to disclose information about supplier finance arrangements that enable users of Financial Statements to evaluate the effects of those arrangements on the entity's liabilities and cash flows and its exposure to liquidity risk.
 The amendments to IAS 7 apply for annual periods beginning on or after January 1, 2024, and the amendments to IFRS 7 when the amendments to IAS 7 are applied.
-Accordingly, the Administration will await the new validity to assess the potential effects of this modification.
+The Administration is assessing the potential effects of this amendment.

 IFRS S1 - General requirements for reporting sustainability-related financial disclosures.
 On June 26, the International Sustainability Standards Board (ISSB) published this standard, which aims to require an entity to disclose information about its sustainability-related risks and opportunities that are useful to users of general-purpose financial reports in making decisions to the extent that these affect the entity's cash flows, access to finance or cost of capital in the short, medium or long term.
-Accordingly, the Administration will await the new validity to assess the potential effects of this modification.
+This regulation would come into effect as of January 1 2024.
+The Administration is assessing the potential effects of this amendment.

 IFRS S2 - Climate-related disclosures.
 On June 26, the International Sustainability Standards Board (ISSB) published this standard, which aims to require an entity to disclose information about its climate-related risks and opportunities that is useful to users of general-purpose financial reports when making decisions.
-Accordingly, the Administration will await the new validity to assess the potential effects of this modification.
+This regulation will become effective as of January 1 2024.
+The Administration is assessing the potential effects of this amendment.